 Jodie Foster Stands Up For Kristen Stewart, Slams Media “Hunting Season” On Actress

+Jodie Foster has had enough of the intense media scrutiny surrounding Kristen Stewart.
 In a lengthy piece written for The Daily Beast, Foster, who co-starred with Stewart in 2002’s Panic Room, slams the obsessive way the media and paparazzi have fixated on the Twilight star.

 Foster begins, “We’ve all seen the headlines at the check-out counter.
 ‘Kristen Stewart Caught.’
 We’ve all thumbed the glossy pages here and there.
 ‘Kris and Rob a couple?’
 We all catch the snaps.
 ‘I like that dress.
 I hate the hair.
 Cute couple.
 Bad shoes.'”